eigerco/pallet-move/doc/tutorial.md

     ```
     # The script will try to transfer the amount of funds required to buy a specified (via the script arguments in the create-transaction command) number
     # of wash coins - so the `cheque_limit` needs to have an appropriate value so that the script won't fail while trying to charge the user.
+    #
+    # Notice the `u8:1` script argument - it indicates the number of wash coins, and we are buying here just one.
+    smove create-transaction --compiled-script-path build/car-wash-example/bytecode_scripts/buy_coin.mv --args signer:5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY u8:1

+    # Now let's estimate gas for this transaction-script.
+    # `cheque_limit` also needs to be specified here, the RPC command will just if the use has enough funds, if not, it will report an error:
     smove node rpc estimate-gas-execute-script -a 5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY -s build/car-wash-example/script_transactions/buy_coin.mvt --cheque-limit 1000000000000
     ```